BitNinja01/golf-cartographer/README.md

 	3. Enter hole number (1-18) in dialog
 	4. (Optional) Paste the yardage lines group name into this dialogue
 	5. Run the tool
+3. Once done running all 18 times, delete the yardage lines group

 Takes ~3-8 seconds per hole.
 Each run creates a `hole_XX` group with terrain, green, and bunker elements organized separately.
-It will also place the yardage lines group at the center of the green, giving you a visual indicator of how far out you are from each hole while you play.
+It will also place the yardage lines group at the center of the green, giving you a visual indicator of how far out you are from each green while you play.

 Save the resulting document as an SVG, we'll need it in the next step.